SIOSlab/plandb.sioslab.com/docs/index.rst

 We note that photochemistry and haze production may very well play a determinative role in forming atmospheric aerosols and controlling atmospheric reflectivity, but there are as yet no adequate models to handle this.
 The range of  :math:`f_\textrm{sed}` values considered here should encompass all types of reflectivity, including that produced by photochemical hazes.

+For the star-planet, we use :math:`\frac{r}{\sqrt{lum}}` where :math:`r` is the orbital radius, as defined :ref:`below<orbradcalcref>` and :math:`lum` is the stellar luminosity in solar luminosities.
+In the event there is no stellar luminosity data, we use MeanStars to interpolate based on the star's effective temperature if it exists.
+If the effective temperature does not exist, then we interpolate based on the spectral type instead.

 Finally, the difference in magnitude between target star and planet, :math:`\Delta\textrm{mag}`,  is calculated as:

 .. _dmagcalcref: